ircam-ismm/webaudio-tutorials/basics/oscillators-and-audio-files.md

 osc.start();
 ```

 If you reload the page, resume the context and click on the button you will now ear the different oscillators piling up at different frequency.
-The sound will still get distorded at some point but at least you can ear the effect of triggering these oscillator.
+The sound will still get distorted at some point but at least you can ear the effect of triggering these oscillator.

 When we added this line: